 Candidates are not allowed to bring personal items of any kind into the testing room.
 That include mobile phones, certain clothing items and the like.

 I need some outstanding study tools.
 What materials can best help me prepare?

 Mometrix has an excellent study guide and outstanding flashcards.
 Both are written by professionals with expertise in test-preparation materials.
-Our study guide helps candidates understanding how to solve the hardest questions while providing a study plan for the Praxis II Art: Content Knowledge (5134) Exam.
+Our study guide helps candidates understanding how to solve the hardest questions while providing a study plan for the Praxis Art: Content Knowledge (5134) Exam.
 The flashcards explain the most difficult questions in easy-to-understand language.
 The flashcards have the added benefit of being small and portable enough to go anywhere.
 These materials are the ones you need.